Barbotage & Calcification Lavage

 Frequently Asked Questions

-Barbotage is a minimally invasive technique used to treat tendon calcifications by breaking down and removing calcium deposits using a needle under ultrasound guidance.
+Ultrasound-guided barbotage is a minimally invasive procedure used to treat calcific tendinopathy.
+It involves fragmenting, washing, and aspirating calcium deposits from the affected tendon using a fine needle under real-time ultrasound guidance.

 The procedure is performed under local anaesthesia and ultrasound guidance, and is generally well tolerated.
 After the treatment, some temporary discomfort may occur, which is usually manageable with simple measures.